The Prague Marathon – A RunCzech Event

 There are a number of Races throughout the year in different cities in the Czech Republic.
 The 26.2 mile (42Km) Prague Marathon is usually in the first week of May and is organised by RunCzech.
-In 2018 it will run on the weekend of May 5th/6th (with the 6th being the actual race day) and is being sponsored by Volkswagen.
-Prices for a basic entry start at 63 Euros but you have to get in early as the higher your start number, the higher the cost.
-Anybody over start number 6401 will pay 110 Euros.
+It’s scheduled to be an early-May event i.e. first or second weekend in May and the Sunday is the actual race day.
+Prices for a basic entry start at @60 Euros but you have to get in early as the higher your start number, the higher the cost.
+Anybody over start number 6401 will pay @110 Euros.

 Who are RunCzech?
 Where is the PIM?

 Since 2012 RunCzech http://www.runczech.com/ has been the overall umbrella company responsible for the organisation and regulation of what used to be the PIM (Prague International Marathon), Spring Half Marathon and Running league Grand Prix within the Czech Republic.
 For example, preceding the Prague Marathon will be a half marathon about a month before the main event also handled by RunCzech.
 It’s a picturesque course largely along the riverside.
 RunCzech co-ordinates with the city and provides all of the amenities for the runners.

 The Prague Marathon is also called the Prague International Marathon.
 The record men’s time of 2:05:39 was set by Kenyan athlete Eliud Kiptanui in 2010.
 The record women’s time of 2:22:34 was set by Kenyan Lydia Cheromei in 2011.
 The race limitations are that the capacity is set to 10,600 competitors and it has a cut off time of 7 hours.
 It usually runs laps of the same course.
 The starting gun is fired at 9am on the Sunday with the professional athletes followed by serious amateurs and finally the fun/charity runners.